Livelihood Enhancement

 Launched in 2024, the Youth Enhancement Project equips young people with the skills, confidence, and structured support needed to access employment and upskilling opportunities.

-To date, two cohorts of 15 participants each have completed the four-month programme, with over 80% now actively employed or engaged in tertiary education or skills training.
-Through partnerships with corporate Guyana — including Marriott Hotel Guyana, Sterling Products Limited, and BASCIF — participants gain real job exposure and direct pathways to employment.
+To date, two cohorts of 15 participants each have completed the four-month program, with over 80% now actively employed or engaged in tertiary education or skills training.
+Through partnerships with corporate Guyana — including Marriott Hotel Guyana, Sterling Products Limited, and BACIF — participants gain real job exposure and direct pathways to employment.

-The programme combines workforce readiness training with psychosocial support for participants and their families, strengthening resilience, decision-making, and long-term stability.
+The program combines workforce readiness training with psychosocial support for participants and their families, strengthening resilience, decision-making, and long-term stability.

 - 30 youth trained across two cohorts